The nature of equity

 Assets – Liabilities = Equity (net assets)

-The derivation of equity, however, says nothing of its inherent nature.
+Describing how equity is measured, however, says nothing of its inherent nature.
 So, let’s start with a quick one liner:

 Equity is not valuable.
 It is an obligation.

-The definitions differ in some details but both FASB and the IFRS describe assets as the rights of the entity.
-Likewise, liabilities are defined as the obligations of the entity.
+The definitions differ in some details but both FASB and the IFRS describe assets as rights of the entity.
+Likewise, liabilities are defined as obligations of the entity.
 The standing point is clear.
 These elements are defined as rights and obligations of the reporting entity.

 Early on in our elementary accounting courses we show students this picture and ask them what My Supermarket Limited is worth.

 The answer, as always, depends on point of view.
 Some students suggest £50,000 because that’s the value of its assets, but the question is asking the worth of the entity, not the assets.

 The most common answer is £20,000 because that’s the value of net assets and, of course, equity.
 This assumes, however, that the question is about the worth of the business from the shareholders’ point of view.
 Prompt students to consider the lender’s viewpoint and they’re more likely to suggest that the answer is £30,000, the recoverable amount of the loan.

 The purest answer is that, from the entity’s point of view, it is worth nothing.
 The value of assets is always equivalent to the total of liability and equity claims.
 This, after all, is what the accounting equation tells us.

 In the article on teaching liabilities, the point was made that my liability is your asset.
 If I have an obligation to you, then you have rights you can enforce against me.
 My promise to repay you the money that you lent me is mirrored by your right to collect that money from me.